leo-leesco/fun/README.md

 This page supplements
 [the official page of MPRI 2-4](https://wikimpri.dptinfo.ens-cachan.fr/doku.php?id=cours:c-2-4-2).

-## Research internship proposals

-We have posted the following proposals:

-* None posted this year yet.

-Please do not hesitate to talk to us (during the break or at the end of each lecture), to contact us by email, or to visit us at our offices.

 ## Location and duration

 The lectures take place at University of Paris,